What is HDS Streaming? A Guide to HTTP Dynamic Streaming

 Limitations of HDS Streaming

-Limitations of HDS Streaming HTTP dynamic streaming (HDS) was a great method for video streaming and paved the road for modern streaming protocols.
-However, HDS didn’t really improve over time and has since fallen out of use in favor of newer streaming protocols.
-Here are some of the key limitations of HDS streaming:
+HTTP dynamic streaming was a great method for video streaming and paved the way for modern streaming protocols.
+However, HDS didn’t improve over time and has since fallen out of use in favor of newer streaming protocols.

 Limited Future Compatibility